sapcc/kubernetes-operators/vice-president/README.md

     vice-president/tls-key-secret-key:  "ssl.key"
 ```

+Setting the annotation `vice-president/replace-cert: "true"` will immediately trigger the replacement of the certificate,
+which might be helpful while switching from Symantec to Digicert CA.

 ## Debug

 The vice president provides the following set of metrics, which can be useful for alerting or debugging: